 Forward looking information

-This news release contains forward-looking information relating to reserve estimates and planned development and exploration activities on the properties in which the Company has interests.
+This news release contains forward-looking information relating to completion of the strategic review process.
 Such forward-looking information is subject to important risks, uncertainties and assumptions.
 The results or events predicated in this forward-looking information may differ materially from actual results or events.
-The recovery and reserve estimates of MENA's reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
-As a result, you are cautioned not to place undue reliance on these forward-looking information.
+As a result, you are cautioned not to place undue reliance on this forward-looking information.

 Forward looking-information is subject to certain factors, including risks and uncertainties that could cause actual results to differ materially from what is currently expected.
 These factors include risks associated with the Company's ability to successfully maintain its stock exchange listing, the availability of capital on acceptable terms or at all and the timing such capital is needed, instability of the economic and political environments in which the Company operates or owns interests, oil and gas exploration, development, exploitation, production, marketing and transportation, loss of markets, volatility of commodity prices, currency fluctuations, imprecision of reserve estimates, environmental risks, competition from other producers, inability to retain drilling rigs and other services, incorrect assessment of the value of acquisitions, the inability to settle the definitive terms of the farmout arrangements, failure to realize the anticipated benefits of acquisitions, delays resulting from or inability to obtain required regulatory approvals and ability to access sufficient capital from internal and external sources, reliance on key personnel, regulatory risks and delays, including risks relating to the acquisition of necessary licenses and permits, environmental risks and insurance risks.